siraat-ai-academy/freelance-content-writing-suite-by-jamalu/06-seo-focused-content/33-schema-markup-recommendations.md

 This task provides thoughtful, human-supported **schema markup recommendations** — using structured **JSON-LD** tags that help **search engines** better understand your content.
 From **FAQ pages** to **reviews**, **how-tos**, and **articles**, these tags unlock **rich snippets** and give your content the edge it deserves in **technical SEO**.

 > _“This is where metadata becomes meaning — and your message stands out, even before the click.”_
-Jamalu brings not just tags, but soul — honoring both the algorithm and the audience.
+Eks2 brings not just tags, but soul — honoring both the algorithm and the audience.

 ---